Melkite Greek Catholic Church: Resolution

-Attempts to unite the Melkite diaspora
+Growth of the Melkite diaspora

 Due to heavy emigration from the Eastern Mediterranean, which began with the Damascus massacres of 1860 in which most of the Christian communities were attacked, the Melkite Greek Catholic Church today is found throughout the world and no longer made up exclusively of faithful of Eastern Mediterranean origin.

-The Patriarchate of Maximos V saw many advances in the worldwide presence of the Melkite Church, called "the Diaspora": Eparchies (the Eastern equivalent of a diocese) were established in the United States, Canada, Brazil, Australia, Argentina and Mexico in response to the continued emptying of the Eastern Mediterranean of her native Christian peoples.
-Some historians state that after the revolution in Egypt in 1952, many Melkites left Egypt due to the renewed Islamic, nativist and socialist policies of the Nasser regime.
+The Patriarchate of Maximos V saw many advances in the worldwide presence of the Melkite Church, called "the Diaspora": Eparchies (the Eastern equivalent of a diocese) were established in the United States, Canada, Brazil, Australia, Argentina, and Mexico in response to the continued emptying of the Eastern Mediterranean of her native Christian peoples.
 In 1950, the richest Melkite community in the world was in Egypt.
-In 1945 the most populous single diocese was Akko, Haifa, Nazareth and all Galilee.
+After the establishment of the United Arab Republic by Gamal Abdul Nasser in 1958, a combination of factors led several thousand Melkites from Syria – particularly Aleppo and Damascus – and Egypt to emigrate to Lebanon.

 In 1967, a native Egyptian of Syrian-Aleppin descent, George Selim Hakim, was elected the successor of Maximos IV, and took the name Maximos V. He was to reign until he retired at the age of 92 in the Jubilee Year of 2000.
-He reposed on the feast of Saints Peter and Paul, June 29, 2001.
+He died on the feast of Saints Peter and Paul, June 29, 2001.
 He was succeeded by Archbishop Lutfi Laham, who took the name Gregory III.

+Demographics

-Melkite Greek Catholic Church is the largest Catholic community in Syria and Israel, and the second largest in Lebanon.
-As of 2014 the Melkite Greek Catholic Church was the largest Christian community in Israel, with roughly 60% of Israeli Christians belonging to the Melkite Greek Catholic Church.
+Today, the Melkite Church has around 1.6 million members worldwide.
+Most Melkite Catholics are of Levantine descent, with the majority identifying as Arab.
+Over the first millennium, Arabic gradually replaced Syriac and Greek, while Arab culture and identity have increasingly shaped the church’s life and traditions.
+Today, Arabic has become the primary language of the Melkite Church, gradually replacing Byzantine Greek as the dominant liturgical language.
+The Melkite Greek Catholic Church is the largest Catholic community in Syria and Israel, and the second largest in Lebanon.
+As of 2014, it was also the largest Christian denomination in Israel, with approximately 60% of Israeli Christians belonging to the Melkite Greek Catholic Church.

+According to 2008 figures from the Holy See, Lebanon now hosts the largest Melkite community in the Middle East, numbering approximately 425,000, followed by Syria with about 234,000.
+In addition, there are over 80,000 Melkite Greek Catholics in Israel and Palestine, and approximately 27,600 in Jordan.

+Before 1948, a significant number of Melkites resided in Israel and the Palestinian territories.
+However, various waves of conflict in the region prompted many to relocate to other parts of the Middle East or emigrate abroad.
+The Lebanese civil war also dealt a severe blow to Melkite communities, resulting in the loss of villages and institutions, and the Syrian Civil War further displaced Melkite communities, forcing many to leave their ancestral homes.
+Today, the global Melkite population living outside the Middle East surpasses that within the region.
+Historically, Egypt, Damascus, and Aleppo were home to vibrant, affluent, and highly educated Melkite communities.